WindowsAppCommunity/WinAppCommunity.Sdk/README.md

 ## License

-All OwlCore code is licensed under the MIT License.
-OwlCore is licensed under the MIT License.
+This code is licensed under the MIT License.
 See the [LICENSE](./src/LICENSE.txt) file for more details.